 We all started somewhere and have a story to tell.
 Jacques Sibomana is no exception, and relocating here from a foreign country has added interest to his story of success.

-Jacques, who is twenty-seven, was born in Rwanda but he fled to South Africa with his family at only eleven years old.
+Jacques, who is 27 years old, was born in Rwanda but he fled to South Africa with his family at only eleven years old.
 Rwanda then was still nursing its wounds after the 1994 genocide that saw thousands of innocent lives perish.
 Children’s flesh was hanging from fences like a summer laundry, with blood dripping down like rain drops.

 “My life story taught me that don’t limit yourself.
 I came down here as a refugee with nothing, and marched myself out of it.
 Your background does influence your future but it doesn’t determine it.
 Again, it’s up to you to decide to what level it influences it,” concludes Jacques.
 He is a true example that Africans need to first demolish the borders and boundaries they’ve created in their heads in order to push Africa forward.